NHS in new booster jab drive as Covid cases continue to rise

 Currently England is alone among the home nations in ruling out additional controls before the new year, with Scotland, Wales and Northern Ireland all having put in place further controls since Christmas.

+Despite rising Covid-19 case across the UK, Health Secretary Sajid Javid said on Tuesday that he “cannot see how restricting outdoor exercise is justified or proportionate” after Parkrun cancelled its free, 5k runs in Wales as the country’s restrictions prevent gatherings of more than 50 people.

-First Minister Nicola Sturgeon has called on people in Scotland to follow the new rules, including restrictions on households mixing, as she warned cases would continue to rise.
+First Minister Nicola Sturgeon who will update the recalled Scottish Parliament on Wednesday, has called on people in Scotland to follow the new rules, including restrictions on households mixing, as she warned cases would continue to rise.

 According to the latest figures, there are 9,546 people in hospital in England with the disease – up 38% from a week earlier and the highest total since the beginning of March, although still well below the peak of more than 34,000 in January.